Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/dev_doc.md

 Throughout the early stages of this project's development, I encountered challenges with the recommended CodeAnywhere cloud IDE, including occasional crashes and a disruptive bug that caused saved projects to endlessly boot.
 As a result of these challenges, I temporarily refrained from making commits to ensure that any code I did write was not lost in these IDE-related issues.

 Recognizing the importance of version control, I transitioned to local development using Visual Studio and Git, providing a more stable and efficient development environment.
-While this transition was essential, it did result in a delay in committing code to the repository.This is the reason for the  high amount of commits within the first day, as I catch up with documenting my progress.
+While this transition was essential, it did result in a delay in committing code to the repository.This resulted in a large junks of commits on the first day as I caught up with documenting my progress.
 The work on the project began on November 18th.

 In the subsequent sections of this guide, I will detail the steps taken during the project's development.